jinlow/forust/README.md

       algorithm.
 Defaults to 0.
  - `missing` ***(float, optional)***: Value to consider missing, when training and predicting with the booster.
 Defaults to `np.nan`.
  - `create_missing_branch` ***(bool, optional)***: An experimental parameter, that if `True`, will create a separate branch for missing, creating a ternary tree, the missing node will be given the same weight value as the parent node.
 If this parameter is `False`, missing will be sent down either the left or right branch, creating a binary tree.
 Defaults to `False`.
+ - `sample_method` ***(str | None, optional)***: Optional string value to use to determine the method to use to sample the data while traning.
+If this is None, no sample method will be used.
+If the `subsample` parameter is less than 1 and no sample_method is provided this `sample_method` will be automatically set to "random".
+Valid options are "goss" and "random".
+Defaults to `None`.

 ### Training and Predicting